fireteam/curlish/docs/index.rst

 ``GET``, ``POST``, etc.
     If it's one of the common HTTP methods the ``-X`` prefix is implicit.

+``--cookies``
+    Enables simple cookie handling for this request.
+See :ref:`cookies` for more information.

+``--hide-jsonp``
+    If curlish detects a JSONP response it will by default keep the wrapper function call around.
+If this is set it will appear as if it was a regular JSON response.

 Sending JSON Objects
 --------------------